3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Doge’s Palace

-The Doge’s Palace is one of the most spectacular buildings and one of the major attractions in Venice.
-It was the former residence of the Doge of Venice, the supreme authority of the city.
+The Doge’s Palace is one of the most spectacular buildings and major attractions in Venice.
+It was the former residence of the Doge of Venice, the city’s supreme authority.

 Today, it’s a museum, but no less impressive.
 As the palace is in Piazza San Marco and looks out onto the Venetian lagoon, it’s the perfect place to visit after you’ve walked around the square for a bit.

-It’s worth booking a ticket in advance to skip the line so you can see what the palace is like from the inside.
+It’s worth booking a ticket in advance to skip the line and see the palace from the inside.
 As spectacular as it is from the outside, it’s just as impressive inside!

-You can explore lots of exhibitions, the courtyard, see where the Doge lived and visit the prisons and armoury.
-It’s a fascinating experience and one of the best you can do in Venice!
+You can explore lots of exhibitions, the courtyard, where the Doge lived, and the prisons and armoury.
+It’s a fascinating experience and one of the best things you can do in Venice!

-The second of your 3 days in Venice itinerary takes you to the incredible Rialto Bridge, the stunning Museo Corner and the beautiful Santa Maria della Salute church.
+The second of your three-day itinerary in Venice includes the incredible Rialto Bridge, the stunning Museo Corner, and the beautiful Santa Maria della Salute church.

 Rialto Bridge